Get a Cash Offer to Junk Your Car Now

 - The lower cost of recycled metals, compared to new, keeps down the prices of the products they are used in.

-The Auto Recycling Process
+How Are Cars Recycled?: The Auto Recycling Process

-There are several distinct stages to the automotive recycling process, which are performed in a set order.
+So, you ask: What happens to my car when I scrap it?
+Well, there are several distinct stages to the automotive recycling process, which are performed in a set order.
 Each stage makes it possible for the next to be done, with the objective of ending up with the maximum materials and parts value, and the minimum impact to the environment.
 These stages are:

 This is the first step in automotive recycling, and it focuses on removal of all the fluids that are used in the operation of a motor vehicle.
 These include: